ichortower/IchorsCat/README.md

 Adds a wobbly, pudgy tuxedo cat breed to Stardew Valley, in memory of my dear departed cat.

-There are many cat memorial mods like it, but this one is mine.

 I hope she can bring you joy!

 ![Preview: showing walking animations](images/walk-cycles.gif)